Rari-Capital/rari-dai-pool-contracts/CONCEPT.md

-# Rari Stable Pool: How it Works
+# Rari DAI Pool: How it Works

-This document explains how the Rari Stable Pool works under the hood.
+This document explains how the Rari DAI Pool works under the hood.
 This content is also available [on our website](https://rari.capital/current.html).

 ## Generating Yield

-Currently, the Rari Stable Pool generates yield by depositing a combination of:
+Currently, the Rari DAI Pool generates yield by depositing a combination of:

 * DAI and USDC to the lending protocol [dYdX](https://dydx.exchange/)
 * DAI, USDC, and USDT to the lending protocol [Compound](https://compound.finance/)